State of Play

 – Ari Emanuel, William Morris Endeavor.

 Over the past four months or so, two companies have literally become household names in the broadcast television industry.
-While most companies achieve this level of notoriety through the development of a disruptive technology or new consumer craze, both ivi and FilmOn have achieved it through the flagrant disregard of US copyright, re-transmission consent and a host of other laws or rulings designed to protect both content owners and consumers.
+While most companies achieve this level of notoriety through the development of a disruptive technology or new consumer craze, both ivi and FilmOn have achieved it through an obvious disregard of US copyright, re-transmission consent and a host of other laws or rulings designed to protect both content owners and consumers.

 Now, we’ve all seen this story before with companies such as Redlasso, Limewire, etc. Each built their business off the distribution and monetization of 3rd party content that they had no rights to.
 Their position was indefensible and in the end they either worked with the content owners to reach a mutually beneficial arrangement or simply shut down.